Ramsay Bolton: TV adaptation

 Iwan Rheon played the role of Ramsay Bolton in the television series.

-Ramsay Bolton was played by Welsh actor Iwan Rheon in the HBO television adaption of the series of books, who received critical acclaim for his performance.
+Ramsay Bolton was portrayed by Welsh actor Iwan Rheon in the HBO television adaptation of the series of books, receiving critical acclaim for his performance.
 Rheon had previously auditioned for the role of Jon Snow, which he lost to Kit Harington.
-Ramsay is first mentioned in the show's second season and first appears onscreen in the third, though Rheon is credited as "Boy" until his true identity is revealed in the third-season finale "Mhysa".
+Ramsay is first mentioned in the show's second season and first appears onscreen in the third, though Rheon is credited as "Boy" until his true identity is revealed in the third-season finale, "Mhysa".

-The circumstances of Ramsay's conception and acknowledgement do not change in the show, although in the show Ramsay's childhood is never examined.
+The circumstances of Ramsay's conception and acknowledgment do not change in the show, though Ramsay's childhood is never examined.
 His mother died when he was young, but she did raise him initially, just like in the books.
-When he is torturing Theon Greyjoy, Ramsay recounts "My mother taught me not to throw stones at cripples.
+When he is torturing Theon Greyjoy, Ramsay recounts, "My mother taught me not to throw stones at cripples.
 But my father taught me to aim for their head!"
-He also recounts how at the age of eleven, he first encountered the Dreadfort kennelmaster's daughter, Myranda, and is drawn to her fearlessness, eventually taking her as his mistress.
-He tells her that he plans on wedding her but after his legitimization, he dismisses such promises.
-Ramsay's dog appears to be a Cane Corso.
+He also recounts how, at the age of eleven, he first encountered the Dreadfort kennelmaster's daughter, Myranda, and was drawn to her fearlessness, eventually taking her as his mistress.
+He tells her he plans to marry her, but after his legitimization, he dismisses those promises.
+Ramsay's dogs are Presa Canarios, a Spanish mastiff breed.

 Season 2

-After Theon Greyjoy and his forces capture Winterfell, Roose Bolton offers to Robb Stark to have Ramsay and the men left at the Dreadfort lift the occupation.
+After Theon Greyjoy and his forces capture Winterfell, Roose Bolton offers Robb Stark the chance to have Ramsay and the men left at the Dreadfort lift the occupation.
 Robb agrees, with orders to spare the Ironborn if they surrender, but to bring Theon to Robb alive.
 The Ironborn subdue Theon and present him to Ramsay, who takes Theon prisoner, but Ramsay then proceeds to sack Winterfell and flay the Ironborn garrison for his own amusement.